Events Centre Information Library

 Questions and Answers

-The following questions and answers were sourced from the presentation and study provided to Council on November 14 by architecture firm Brisbin Brook Beynon.
-As further work on this initiative is carried out, additional information will be added to this page.
+The following questions and answers have been provided to assist the public learning more about this proposed project.
+As further work on this initiative is carried out, additional information will be added.

 How did this study for an events centre come about?